 One of the high points of your relationship with God is when you come to the full knowledge of your identity in God.
 David knew this because he had come to see God as a personal shepherd to him.
 The shepherd knows each sheep by name and the sheep knows his shepherd’s voice.
 With this assurance comes faith to declare boldly your identity in God.
 The bible calls us the sheep of his pasture.
 Today, you too can boldly declare that the Lord is my Shepherd.

 The Lord is my Shepherd – Provider, Sustainer, and Guide

 Psalm 23:1-3 ESV – The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.
 He leads me in paths of righteousness for his name’s sake.

-Intimacy with God births confidence in us as his children.
+These Bible verses show us that intimacy with God births confidence in us as his children.
 David said – I shall not want because God is my Shepherd and will always meet my needs.
 This means that no matter how things may look, I will rest in this truth – I will lack nothing and all my needs will be met because God will provide what I need when I need it.

 This verse also talks about rest and comfort.
 It paints a beautiful picture of serenity, peace, and the security that comes with trusting in God.
 David said – he makes me to lie down in green pastures meaning that it is God that gives rest.

 God knows how to give his children the rest they need to calm their fears and anxiety.
 He is a God who cares about the state of our well-being – spiritually, mentally, and emotionally.
 And that is why, he will lead you beside still waters to give peace and comfort amid life’s chaos.